MicrosoftDocs/azure-docs/articles/sentinel/billing.md

 ---
 title: Plan costs for Microsoft Sentinel
-description: Learn how to estimate your costs for Microsoft Sentinel by using the pricing calculator and other methods.
+description: Learn how to estimate your costs and billing for Microsoft Sentinel by using the pricing calculator and other methods.
 author: cwatson-cat
 ms.author: cwatson
 ms.custom: subject-cost-optimization